matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ### Event type based aggregation and filtering won't work well in encrypted rooms

-The `/relations` and `/aggregations` endpoint allow filtering by event type, which for encrypted rooms will be `m.room.encrypted`, rendering this filtering less useful for encrypted rooms.
+The `/relations` endpoint allows filtering by event type, which for encrypted rooms will be `m.room.encrypted`, rendering this filtering less useful for encrypted rooms.
 Aggregations that take the event type into account of the relation will suffer from the same limitation.